iapyeh/GGeditor/docs/ApiDoc.rst

     import sys, os

-    # append the next line to conf.py
+    # append the next line to conf.py, should change "backend" to your module name
     sys.path.insert(0, os.path.join(os.path.dirname(__file__),'..','backend'))

     # ensure the autodoc and napoleon are in the extensions